Do Analysts Recommend You Should Buy BioSig Technologies, Inc. (BSGM) Stock?

-On Friday, shares of BioSig Technologies, Inc. (NASDAQ:BSGM) marked $5.76 per share versus a previous $5.11 closing price.
-With having a 12.72% gain, an insight into the fundamental values of BioSig Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-BSGM showed a fall of -2.70% within its YTD performance, with highs and lows between $2.36 – $9.97 during the period of 52 weeks, compared to the simple moving average of -7.79% in the period of the last 200 days.
+On Friday, shares of BioSig Technologies, Inc. (NASDAQ:BSGM) marked $8.70 per share versus a previous $7.71 closing price.
+With having a 12.84% gain, an insight into the fundamental values of BioSig Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+BSGM showed a rise of 46.96% within its YTD performance, with highs and lows between $2.36 – $9.97 during the period of 52 weeks, compared to the simple moving average of 40.47% in the period of the last 200 days.

 ROTH Capital equity researchers changed the status of BioSig Technologies, Inc. (NASDAQ: BSGM) shares to a “Buy” rating in the report published on March 30th, 2020.